molucax/molucax/README.md

      I'm a artistic and dedicated Full-Stack Developer.
      </p>
     <p>Before programming I was attending a music degree career, which enabled me to explore and enrich my artistic and teaching skills.</p>
     <p>I've always felt driven by the need to create things.
-By learning to program I've been able to develop and empower that creative side of mine in a technological  environment.
+By learning to program I've been able to develop and empower that creative side in a technological  environment.
 Creativity is now a must when it comes to solving a problem.</p>
     <p>A perfect job would be one where I could draw upon my creative side in order to make great software.</p>
 </div>